 Meg is an independent governance consultant working internationally on parliamentary processes, political party development, gender mainstreaming and women’s leadership.
 She also works with other organisations including the Inter-Parliamentary Union, UN Development Programme, Organisation for Economic Co-operation and Development (OECD), Office for Democratic Institutions and Human Rights (OSCE), UN Women and the Iraq Foundation.

-From 2001-15 she was a Member of Parliament in the UK Parliament and served on the Education and Skills Select Committee, and the Procedure Committee.
-She was a Minister at the Foreign and Commonwealth Office 2007-08, and Minister for Women and Equality 2005-07.
-She subsequently Chaired the Westminster Foundation for Democracy 2008-10 and then became Vice Chair 2010-12.
+Between 2001-15 she was a Member of Parliament in the UK Parliament and served on the Education and Skills Select Committee, and the Procedure Committee.
+She was a Minister in the Foreign and Commonwealth Office 2007-08, and Minister for Women and Equality 2005-07.
+She then chaired the Westminster Foundation for Democracy 2008-10 and became Vice Chair 2010-12.

-She is currently Deputy Chair of the Board of Governors of Sheffield Hallam University, a non-executive director of the Phone-paid Services Authority, a non-executive director of the Esh Group and Chair of the British Council’s Society Advisory Group.
-Before being elected to parliament Meg worked for twenty years in the social work profession, her last post was Assistant Director of Children’s Services.
+She is currently Deputy Chair of the Board of Governors of Sheffield Hallam University, Independent Chair of the Church of England National Safeguarding Panel, a non-executive director of the Phone-paid Services Authority and Chair of the British Council’s Society Advisory Group.
+Before being elected to parliament Meg worked for twenty years in the social work profession, her last role was Assistant Director of Children’s Services.

 A Fellow of the Chartered Management Institute, Meg holds a MA, BA (Hons), and a Diploma in Management Studies.
-She speaks fluent French, German, conversational Italian and Spanish and is learning basic Arabic and Swahili.
+She speaks fluent French, German, conversational Italian and Spanish and is learning basic Arabic.